Sierra Wildlife Rescue

 Needs

-Raising and rehabilitating wild animals needs committed volunteers and financial support.
-Each dollar contributed to SWR means that our volunteers will have the financial resources to take care of injured and orphaned wildlife and prepare them for returning to their native habitat.
+Rescuing, rehabilitating, and releasing wild animals requires committed volunteers and financial support.
+Each dollar contributed to SWR means that our volunteers will have the financial resources to take care of injured and orphaned wildlife, and prepare them for returning to their native habitat.

 Organization Data